ivanshin/Cats_vs_dogs_vision/Readme.md

 ## Main features

-This attemp includes data preparation, simple EDA, self-made CNN and transfer learning of DenNet121 and ResNet18 in same conditions.
+This attemp includes data preparation, simple EDA, self-made CNN and transfer learning of the DenNet121 and ResNet18 in same the conditions.